 - Get plenty of sleep.
 I know, I know.
 Everyone always says “get plenty of sleep” before an exam.
 This one is even more important than many.
 One of the more stressful components of the exam is the ability to actually fail the entire exam due to one mistake.
 Yes, that’s right.
 If you make one mistake that renders the VM unbootable, you can fail the exam, even if you did everything else right!
 So get plenty of sleep and don’t try out that new fast food burrito you saw on a commercial, stick to your usual breakfast that you know won’t cause any stress during the exam.

 - Be able to accomplish the requirements with as little research or help as possible.
 You will have a time limit for this exam.
 This time limit allows for plenty of time to complete the tasks if you know them well.
 If you are using manpages for every task, you are going to have a very bad time.
 Do keep in mind, there may be some tasks that can’t be solved by using manpages, so it’s best to understand everything extremely well.
-Linux Academy has hands-on labs and a comprehensive learning activity to help judge your readiness.
+Linux Academy has Hands-On Labs to help judge your readiness.

 - Reboot often!
 As I stated before, if the VM is unable to boot, you fail.
 Be sure you reboot your system after any task that could potentially prevent your system from booting properly.
 This includes any LVM, Grub, or other boot-related tasks.
 Sure, the reboot takes time, but it’s better than finding out at the end you have to start fresh because your machine didn’t boot.

 - Although the proctor can wipe your machine for you if it doesn’t boot, this can cause you to lose a lot of time.
 This is why it’s best to find the tasks that modify properties that could render your system inoperable and perform those tasks first.
 That way, if you do screw something up, you don’t lose all the work you performed before that task.